ConnorJL/GPT2/README.md

 `python3 download_model.py encoder`

 ## Generating Text
 To predict you can either pass the prompt directly in the command line, or have it read from a file.
-(This is useful for prompts that include new lines) Text is output to the console and the file specified in the "predict_path" parameter.
+(This is useful for prompts that include newlines) Text is output to the console and the file specified in the "predict_path" parameter.
 You need a model checkpoint and a copy of the BPE encoder at an accessible location for this to work.
 (Change the "model_dir" and "encoder_path" parameters in the .json)

 From command line: